Conaclos/typeable-array/README.md

 `TypeableArrayConstructor` provides a common interface for constructors of `Array` and Typed arrays.

-All interfaces are fully generic, including `TypeableArrayConstructor`.
+## Why Typeable Arrays?

+Typeable Arrays offer an easy way to write codes that handle both arrays and typed arrays.
+The client can then choose an array or a typed array accoring her needs.

+Furthermore, `TypeableArrayConstructor` is fully generic.
 This makes `TypeableArrayConstructor` more type-safe than the provided interfaces in TypeScript library.

 ## How to use